subspace/subnomicon/docs/network/nodes.md

 ## Node Roles

-The Subspace network is made up of different types of nodes that each play a specific role:
+The Autonomys Network is made up of different types of nodes that each play a specific role:

 ### Farmer